-For SERS, coverage is made available to service retirees with ten or more fiscal years of qualifying service credit, and to disability and survivor benefit recipients.
-All retirees and beneficiaries are required to pay a portion of their premium for health care.
-The portion is based on years of service, Medicare eligibility and retirement status.
-Premiums may be reduced for retirees whose household income falls below the poverty level.
+For SERS, coverage is made available to service retirees with ten or more years of qualifying service credit, and to disability and survivor benefit recipients.
+All retirees and beneficiaries are required to pay a portion of their healthcare premium.
+The portion is based on years of service, Medicare eligibility, and retirement status

 After the allocation for basic benefits, the remainder of the employer's 14 percent contribution is allocated to providing health care benefits.
-For the fiscal year ended June 30, 2005, employer contributions to fund health care benefits were 3.43 percent of covered payroll, a decrease of 1.48 percent from fiscal year 2004.
+For the fiscal year ended June 30, 2006, employer contributions to fund health care benefits were 3.42 percent of covered payroll, compared to 3.43 percent of covered payroll for fiscal year 2005.
 In addition, SERS levies a surcharge to fund health care benefits equal to 14 percent of the difference between a minimum pay and the member's pay, pro-rated for partial service credit.
-For fiscal year 2005, the minimum pay was established at \$27,400.
-However, the surcharge is capped at 2 percent of each employer's SERS salaries.
-For the 2005 fiscal year, the School District paid \$46,810 to fund health care benefits, including the surcharge.
+For fiscal year 2006, the minimum pay was established at \$35,800.
+However, the surcharge is capped at two percent of each employer's SERS salaries.
+For the School District, the amount contributed to fund health care benefits, including the surcharge, during the 2006 fiscal year equaled \$107,856.

 The surcharge, added to the unallocated portion of the 14 percent employer contribution rate, provides for maintenance of the asset target level for the health care fund.
-The target level for the health care reserve is 150 percent of annual health care expenses.
-Expenses for health care for the fiscal year ended June 30, 2004 (the latest information available), were \$223,443,805 and the target level was \$335.2 million.
-At June 30, 2004, SERS had net assets available for payment of health care benefits of \$300.8 million.
-SERS has approximately 62,000 participants currently receiving health care benefits.
+The target level for the health care reserve is 150 percent of the projected claims less premium contributions for the next fiscal year.
+Expenses for health care for the fiscal year ended June 30, 2005 (the latest information available), were \$178,221,113.
+At June 30, 2005, SERS had net assets available for payment of health care benefits of \$267.5 million.
+SERS has 58,123 participants eligible to receive health care benefits.